AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 For local development, logs entries are written to local files in the `/crx-quickstart/logs` folder.

 On Cloud environments, developers can download logs through Cloud Manager or use a command line tool to tail the logs. <!-- See the [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
-Note that custom logs are not supported and so all logs should be output to the error log. -->
+Custom logs are not supported and so all logs should be output to the error log. -->

 **Setting the Log Level**